 Periodic review is the university's mechanism for evaluating programmes and subjects holistically at least every five years, taking a view of the quality and standards of the provision, allowing for external and independent confirmation.
 This secures the confidence of external agencies by providing evidence that the university can self-regulate.
 Benefits of the process also include enabling new approaches and current practices to be developed and enhanced, and for good practice to be recognised and disseminated.

-For further information regarding periodic review, please contact Louise Salmon.
+For further information regarding periodic review, please contact Abid Hussain.

 Find out more about periodic review

-This section is concerned with the role that the Department of Academic Quality (DAQ) undertakes in the central management of periodic review.
 The guide to periodic review is the primary tool for colleagues involved in this process.
-Key information from this guide is presented in this section along with other available material (via the left hand side navigation menu).
 There is also a quick start guide to periodic review available for reference.